citrix/citrix-hypervisor-ddk/docs/getting-started.md

 # Getting started

-This chapter describes how to setup a base XenServer system, running a DDK Virtual Machine (VM), for examining the examples provided in this document, and for use in the development of supplemental packs.
+This chapter describes how to setup a base Citrix Hypervisor system, running a DDK Virtual Machine (VM), for examining the examples provided in this document, and for use in the development of supplemental packs.
 Partners who wish to construct supplemental packs as part of their own build systems should consult the appropriate section, later in this document.

 The high-level process of setting up a DDK VM to create a supplemental pack is:

-1. Obtain matching XenServer product and DDK build ISOs.
+1. Obtain matching Citrix Hypervisor product and DDK build ISOs.

-1. Install XenServer onto a host server.
+1. Install Citrix Hypervisor onto a host server.

 1. Install the XenCenter administrator console onto a Windows-based machine.

-1. Use XenCenter to import the DDK onto the XenServer host as a new virtual machine.
+1. Use XenCenter to import the DDK onto the Citrix Hypervisor host as a new virtual machine.

-## Installing XenServer
+## Installing Citrix Hypervisor

-Installing XenServer only requires booting from the CD-ROM image, and answering a few basic questions.
+Installing Citrix Hypervisor only requires booting from the CD-ROM image, and answering a few basic questions.
 After setup completes, take note of the host IP address shown, as it is required for connection from XenCenter.

 > **Note**
 >
-> Intel VT or AMD-V CPU support is required to run Windows guests, but is not required in order to use the DDK, nor for testing drivers in the XenServer control domain (dom0).
+> Intel VT or AMD-V CPU support is required to run Windows guests, but is not required in order to use the DDK, nor for testing drivers in the Citrix Hypervisor control domain (dom0).

 ## Installing XenCenter

-XenCenter, the XenServer administration console, must be installed on a separate Windows-based machine.
+XenCenter, the Citrix Hypervisor administration console, must be installed on a separate Windows-based machine.
-Inserting the XenServer installation CD will run the XenCenter installer automatically.
+Inserting the Citrix Hypervisor installation CD will run the XenCenter installer automatically.
 Once installed, the XenCenter console will be displayed with no servers connected.

-## Connect XenCenter to the XenServer host
+## Connect XenCenter to the Citrix Hypervisor host

-Within XenCenter select the **Server &gt; Add** menu option and supply the appropriate host name/IP address and password for the XenServer host.
+Within XenCenter select the **Server &gt; Add** menu option and supply the appropriate host name/IP address and password for the Citrix Hypervisor host.

 Select the newly connected host in the left-hand tree view.